appernetic/appernetic-hugo-project/content/post/use-live-chat-to-beat-the-competition.md

  As a result, customers are increasingly leveraging chat for effortless service.

-Forrester Research found that more than one-third of older Boomers (ages 57 to 67) and the Golden Generation (68 and over) already using chat for customer service. customers are also increasingly comfortable with a proactive chat offer during an online research or purchase interaction.
+Forrester Research found that more than one-third of older Boomers (ages 57 to 67) and the Golden Generation (68 and over) already using chat for customer service.
+Customers are also increasingly comfortable with a proactive chat offer during an online research or purchase.

 Nets, a nordic provider of payments, cards, and information services, have moved 75% of all email and phone inquiries to chat.